AlexChalk/AlexChalk.github.io/_posts/0000-00-00-technical-ai-evidence.md

 Model size constraints are just one among many technical challenges in interpretability research, but they are another illustration of how technical knowledge can be a prerequisite to understanding certain AI security concerns.

 *n.b.
-I made some edits to this post reflecting my updated views on Feb 22nd, 2026.*
+I made some edits to this post reflecting the updated views of the research community on AGI on Feb 22nd, 2026.*